Climate Policy Elites' Twitter Interactions across Nine Countries: Methods and Data

 \subsection{Identifying Climate Policy Elites in National Policy Systems}

 We collected the roster of relevant policy elites of each country's climate policy system as part of the Comparing Climate Change Policy Networks project \citep{yla2018climate}.
 For each country, a team of local researchers identified 50--100 of the most influential organizations in the field of climate change policy based on the team's local knowledge of the case, media appearances of the organizations, and consultations with local climate policy experts.
+There are a total of 1045 organizations across the nine countries.
 These organizations are policy actors with an interest in influencing climate policy, and have employees or members who specialize in climate policy issues.
 These organizations represent different sectors of societal actors, including governmental actors, political parties, NGOs, businesses, and science actors, and can be considered as representing the climate policy elite in each of the countries.